nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_attendance details.md

 {% include custom/section.warnbanner.html %}

 ## Attendance Details Section Content ##
 The Attendance details section carries information about Attendance details used.
-Elements should be formatted as sub headings in any html sent.
+Elements should be formatted as sub headings in any HTML sent.

 <table style="width:100%;max-width: 100%;">